jcoglan/canopy/README.markdown

 `Canopy.compile()` both evaluates and returns the source code for the parser it has generated, so you can take that source and save it in a file for later use.
-The `bin` directory contains a Rhino script that generates parser files from grammar files, for example to compile Canopy's own grammar parser, I do this:
+The `bin` directory contains a Node script that generates parser files from grammar files, for example to compile Canopy's own grammar parser, I do this:

-    rhino bin/compile.js source/canopy/meta_grammar.peg
+    node bin/canopy source/canopy/meta_grammar.peg

 Grammar definitions